Why Salisbury has the perfect combination of grit and medieval charm #hometowns

 Home Towns

-Welcome to my home town: Why Salisbury has the perfect combination of grit and medieval charm
+Welcome to my home town: why Salisbury has the perfect combination of grit and medieval charm

 During lockdown, many of us made the pilgrimage back to our family homes – and rediscovered them through fresh eyes.
 Part guide, part love letter, “Home towns” is a new series in which we celebrate where we’re from.